of Aboriginal and Torres Strait Islander people had low/moderate levels of psychological distress and 31% had high/very high levels, in 2018–19

 Why is it important?

-Social and emotional wellbeing is the foundation for physical and mental health for Aboriginal and Torres Strait Islander people (PM&C 2017).
+Social and emotional wellbeing is the foundation for physical and mental health for Aboriginal and Torres Strait Islander people (Commonwealth of Australia 2017).
 It is holistic, in that it results from a network of relationships between individuals, family, kin and community.
 Indigenous Australians’ experience of social and emotional wellbeing varies across different cultural groups as well as across individuals.
 The concept of social and emotional wellbeing also recognises that a person’s wellbeing is influenced by the social determinants of health, engendered through the inequity of government policies, institutional racism, the effects of colonisation and other past events.
-For Indigenous Australians, health is not just the physical wellbeing of the individual but the ‘social, emotional and cultural wellbeing of the whole community’, and is based on connections to country, culture, community, family, spirit and physical and mental health (Dudgeon P. et al. 2014; Gee et al. 2014; Parker & Milroy 2014; Social Health Reference Group 2004).
-The National Strategic Framework for Aboriginal and Torres Strait Islander Mental Health and Social and Emotional Wellbeing 2017–2023 proposes a model of social and emotional wellbeing with seven overlapping domains comprising: body; mind and emotions; family and kin; community; culture; country; and spirituality and ancestors (Gee et al. 2014; PM&C 2017).
+For Indigenous Australians, health is not just the physical wellbeing of the individual but the ‘social, emotional and cultural wellbeing of the whole community’, and is based on connections to country, culture, community, family, spirit and physical and mental health (Dudgeon et al. 2014; Gee et al. 2014; Parker & Milroy 2014; Social Health Reference Group 2004).
+The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2017–2023 proposes a model of social and emotional wellbeing with seven overlapping domains comprising: body; mind and emotions; family and kin; community; culture; country; and spirituality and ancestors (Commonwealth of Australia 2017; Gee et al. 2014).

 Culture and cultural identity are critical foundations of a person’s social and emotional wellbeing and their capacity to lead successful and fulfilling lives.
 The social determinants of health are the conditions in which people are born, grow, live, work and age, and are mostly responsible for health inequalities (WHO 2020).
 The causes of inequality have been identified as unequal access to health care, schools and education, conditions of work and leisure, housing, and the associated chances of leading a healthy life (Australian Psychological Society 2018).
 The antecedents of which are due to the structural disadvantage brought about by social policy, economic systems and the distribution of power and resources.